 Natasha Hassan Attamimi

-She is a researcher with a Political Science background from Brawijaya University.
-Due to her research experience, she possesses a comprehensive knowledge in qualitative researches using an ethnographic methodology, in-depth interview and forum group discussion.
-She also has a strong interest in quantitative researches toward the application of Big Data.
-Her current research area is on media studies, identity production, public sphere, race and ethnicity.
+She is an experienced researcher with a concentration on Governance and Democracy Transition in Indonesia.
+She shaped her research interest toward the usage of science and technology to integrate the innovation between stakeholders in the good governance system.
+Due to her research experience, she possesses a comprehensive knowledge of a qualitative study using an ethnographic methodology, in-depth interview, and forum group discussion.
+She also has a strong interest in quantitative research toward the application of machine learning and big data.

 Senior Research Associate

 Aga is a researcher with bachelor degree in Telecommunication Engineering from ITB and master degree in Engineering and Policy Analysis from TU Delft, the Netherlands.
 His interest lies in the field of ICT, especially in exploring how ICT could empower society to have a better life.

 Nurhasanah is currently an accounting and finance staff in CIPG since September 2011.
 She graduated from the economic studies majoring in management University of Pakuan Indonesia in 2006.
 Starting from 2002, Nurhasanah has significantly improved her professional skills in sales, marketing, finance, and accounting.

 Thesa is our communication officer, holds a bachelor degree in political science.
 Having some various experience in media, government think tanks, and communication consultant firm, gave her passion in public affairs, public policy, strategic communications and community development.
 On weekend, she is a teacher of a community school located in Depok

 Septia Nurul (Tia), born in 1992, is currently Finance and Administration Staff in CIPG.
 She graduated from Indonesian Teachers Association or Persatuan Guru Republik Indonesia (PGRI) 1 Vocational School Jakarta, majoring in office academy.
 She enjoys reading book during her leisure time.